Water and Sodium Balance

 Osmotic forces

-The concentration of combined solutes in water is osmolarity (amount of solute per L of solution), which, in body fluids, is similar to osmolality (amount of solute per kg of solution).
+The concentration of combined solutes in bodily fluids is expressed as osmolarity (amount of solute per L of solution) or osmolality (amount of solute per kg of solution).
+These two measures are similar in water-based body fluids since 1 L of water weighs 1 kg.
 Water crosses cell membranes freely from areas of low solute concentration to areas of high solute concentration.
-Thus, osmolality tends to equalize across the various body fluid compartments, resulting primarily from movement of water and not solutes.
-However, some solutes, such as urea, also freely diffuse across cell membranes and thus have little or no effect on water shifts (little or no osmotic activity).
-Other solutes, including several electrolytes, are restricted primarily to one fluid compartment and have the greatest osmotic activity.
-For example, sodium is restricted to the extracellular compartment and potassium to the intracellular.
-Osmolality of body fluids is normally between 275 and 290 mOsm/kg (275 and 290 mmol/kg) and can be measured directly in the laboratory or estimated according to the formula.
+Osmolality tends to equalize across the various body fluid compartments, resulting from movement of water and not solutes.
+Thus osmolality of intracellular and extracellular body fluids is equal.
+Osmolality is normally between 275 and 290 mOsm/kg (275 and 290 mmol/kg) and can be measured directly in the laboratory or estimated according to the formula.

 Estimated plasma osmolality is calculated in conventional units (mOsm/kg)